usc-isi-i2/kgtk/docs/transform/filter.md

 fullmatch  | The full field must match the regular expression.
 It is not necessary to start the regular expressin with `^` nor end it with `$`. match      | The regular expression must match the beginning of the field.
 It is not necessary for it to match the entire field.
 It is not necessary to start the regular expressin with `^`. search     | The regular expression must match somewhere in the field.

+> NOTE: At the present time, semicolon (`;`) is used to separate the patterns of a filter and cannot appear within a pattern.

+> NOTE: At the present time, comma (`,`) is used to separate alternatives in a non-regex pattern and cannot appear within a non-regex pattern.

 ## Usage